-Aging Eyes: Common Vision & Eyesight Problems
+Ageing Eyes: Common Vision & Eyesight Problems

-Over 40: Common Aging Eyesight Problems
+Over 40: Common Ageing Eyesight Problems

-There are other changes that come with age.
+Your eye goes through a variety of changes during the normal ageing process.
 The lens becomes more opaque, and so you may need more light to see clearly, especially if there are cataracts developing.
 The pupils of the eyes become smaller making it harder to see especially at night.
 Floaters increase with age causing ‘blobs’ to swim through the field of vision.
-Often people find their eyes feel dryer and uncomfortable either on waking or last thing at night.
-Diseases of the eyes are also more common, such as Glaucoma, Diabetes, and Macular Degeneration(AMD).
+Often people find their eyes feel dryer and uncomfortable leading to reflex tearing.
+Diseases of the eyes are also more common over the age of 40, e.g. Glaucoma, Diabetes, and Macular Degeneration(AMD).